oshhh/flairdetectionproject/README.md

 templates folder contains all the html files.
 static folder contains the images that have been uploaded on the website.
 My machine learning model is saved as model.joblib
-All the training data is in posts.bson and testing data is in train.json
+All the training data is in posts.bson and testing data is in train.bson.
+These are the mongodb dumps of my data.

 **Commands to run your project:**
 Visit the website at: https://flair-detector-oshhh.herokuapp.com/